zloeber/EWSModule/README.md

 You don't even have to install this module to use it honestly.
 You can clone the repo, load the module from the downloaded folder, download and use the most recent EWS dll, initialize, and then connect to EWS in just a few simple commands.

+**Update:** I've updated the code to be even more simple to use.
+If you use connect-ews with a valid credential a number of locations will be checked for the dll.
+If it isn't found it will be automatically extracted from a base64 encoded variable into the module directory for use instead.
+So all you need to do is use connect-ews to; install the appropriate dll, run the import of the dll into memory, initialize all the type accelerators, and connect to EWS.

 ###Custom Type Accelerators
 Anyone who has worked at all with Exchange Web Services is aware of the large number of .NET type references which are required to get anything done.
 This tends to make any code horribly complex and scary looking.
 Go ahead and [take a look at some right now](https://raw.githubusercontent.com/gscales/Powershell-Scripts/master/EWSContacts/EWSContactFunctions.ps1) if you want to be overwhelmed.